h2oai/h2o-llmstudio/README.md

 ## Documentation

 Detailed documentation and frequently asked questions (FAQs) for H2O LLM Studio can be found at <https://docs.h2o.ai/h2o-llmstudio/>.
 If you wish to contribute to the docs, navigate to the `/documentation` folder of this repo and refer to the [README.md](documentation/README.md) for more information.

+## Contributing
+We are happy to accept contributions to the H2O LLM Studio project.
+Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.

 ## License